Nov 11, 2025

 The internet says that the average cost for my procedure in my area is between $80-200,000.
 How does a logical mind wrap themselves around figures like this?

-I now doubt that there is any silver-bullet for fixing healthcare and its costs.
-But here are a couple of thoughts.
 Start by getting the costs into real numbers that can be compared and challenged.
 What does something actually cost?
 Does anyone know?

 Then build on the existing healthcare exchanges.
 They can seem burdensome but they live with real numbers and provide individual options.
 Nearly half of Medicare is already processed through their own exchange.
 Why not employers and Medicaid, too?